1-2-3 Magic: Timeout

 Information adapted from Dr. Thomas W. Phelan’s book, "1-2-3 Magic: 3 Step Discipline for Calm, Effective, and Happy Parenting"

-• Controlling obnoxious behavior
+• Reducing obnoxious behavior

 • Encouraging good behavior